rjNemo/fullstack-python/docs/index.md

-# About
+# Welcome

-My journey to become a full stack python engineer.
+My journey to become a full stack engineer.

 The tools I know/use and how to set them up